Alex Jones (business executive)

-Alex Jones is an American business executive and entrepreneur, best known as the chief executive officer (CEO) and founder of Catholic prayer app Hallow.
+Alex Jones is an American business executive, entrepreneur, and chief executive officer (CEO) and founder of Catholic prayer app Hallow.
 NPR referred to him as "one of the most influential Catholics in the United States."

 Early life

 Jones attended the University of Notre Dame, graduating in 2015.
 He fell away from his faith and began using secular meditation apps.
 He was drawn back to faith through meditation.

 Professional life

 Jones and two co-founders started Hallow in December 2018.
-The app reached the #1 spot in the App Store (Apple) following a Super Bowl commercial.
+The app reached the #1 spot in Apple's App Store following a Super Bowl commercial.
 More than 1 billion prayers have been prayed on the app.